Top 10 Female Chess Players of All Time

 • Titles: Woman FIDE Master, Woman International Master, Woman Grandmaster, Grandmaster

-Kateryna Lagno is a Ukrainian chess player who has represented Russia since 2014.
+Kateryna LagnoOpens in a new tab. is a Ukrainian chess player who has represented Russia since 2014.

 She has consistently been a strong player, and her accomplishments include winning the Women’s World Rapid Chess Championship and the Women’s World Blitz Chess Championship, as well as contributing to Russia’s success in team events like the Chess Olympiad.